-Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee, each of which will operate under a charter to be adopted by our board of directors.
-The composition of each committee will be effective as of the date of this prospectus.
+Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee, each of which will operate under a charter that has been adopted by our board of directors.
+The composition of each committee is effective as of the date of this prospectus.